Share this article on:

 Trust is everything, and for GenAI integrations to be successful and not come to represent a data breach in the waiting, systems and processes must be reorientated to the safety and security of staff and operations.
 In essence, there are three key things to remember: GenAI is a force multiplier for everyone, these attacks still require action on objective, and they can be detected and stopped.

-The report highlights that nearly all SOC practitioners (97%) have adopted AI tools and 85% say their level of investment and use of AI has increased in the last year, which has had a positive impact on their ability to identify and deal with threats.
-Furthermore, 89% of SOC practitioners will be using more AI-powered tools over the next year to replace legacy threat detection and response, and 75% say AI has reduced their workload in the last 12 months.
+The report highlights that nearly all SOC practitioners (97 per cent) have adopted AI tools, and 85 per cent said their level of investment and use of AI has increased in the last year, which has had a positive impact on their ability to identify and deal with threats.
+Furthermore, 89 per cent of SOC practitioners will be using more AI-powered tools over the next year to replace legacy threat detection and response, and 75 per cent said AI has reduced their workload in the last 12 months.

-Partnering up with a security expert can go a long way in helping teams to understand the security of their entire organisation, and know how to adopt GenAI tools properly, while also utilising other AI-powered solutions for greater threat detection and response.
+Partnering up with a security expert can go a long way in helping teams understand the security of their entire organisation and know how to adopt GenAI tools properly while also utilising other AI-powered solutions for greater threat detection and response.